 - Ethernet – if you don’t plan on using a Wi-Fi adaptor, you will need this to connect to your router.

-- HDMI cable – remarkably, the Raspberry Pi has a single HDMI port, for high definition video and audio.
+- HDMI cable – remarkably, the Pi has a single HDMI port, for high definition video and audio.

 - Audio cable – a standard jack for connecting your pocket-sized computer to an audio system.
 This is useful if you’re not using HDMI, or want to send your audio to a different device.

 - RCA Video cable – an alternative video out (at a low resolution) for use with displays without HDMI.

 Recommended reading: What Are The Different Computer Cable Types You Should Know

 One of the most important elements of any computer is the storage, from where the operating system is run and data stored.
 The Pi doesn’t have a hard disk drive – instead, it is equipped with a SD card reader.

 You should aim to purchase a high rated SDHC card for use with this mini-computer.
 Capacity should be 2 GB or more – more storage offers the best results.
 The Pi uses the storage much like a solid-state drive, which is why the SDHC format is used for its improved read/write resilience.